-Aggressive triple negative breast cancer meets aggressive treatment
+Aggressive triple negative breast cancer meets aggressive treatment in Fresno

 Dr. Lemon explained that given the rate of cancer growth, he wished to administer chemotherapy at a faster-than-normal rate, allowing for very brief periods of time to recover between sessions.
 For Stephanie, this meant a higher-than-normal share of chemo’s unpleasant side effects.